gamesbook/pyprototypr/docs/core_shapes.rst

 ~~~~~~~~
 `↑ <commonIndex_>`_

-Every shape that has a calculated centre will suport a *rotation* property.
+Every shape that has a calculated centre will support a *rotation* property.
 Rotation takes place in anti-clockwise direction, from the horizontal, around
 the centre of the shape.